Parthsoni512/Parthsoni512/README.md

 Here are some of the technologies and tools I'm familiar with:

-- **Skills:** Active Directory, O365, Device Management, IAM, Git, GCP, Azure, Terraform, Powershell
+- **Skills:** Ansible, Git, GCP, Azure, Terraform, Active Directory, O365, Device Management, IAM, Powershell
-- **Tools:** Splunk, Cyber Arc, Service Now, Datto Backups, Sentinel One, Intune
+- **Tools:** GitLab, Service Now, Cyber Arc, Datto Backups, Sentinel One, Intune